 What is formal writing?

-If you’re taking the IELTS Academic Test, you already know that you have to write in a ‘formal’ ‘academic’ style, which means:
+In IELTS Writing Task 2, you have to write in a ‘formal’ ‘academic’ style, which means:

 - avoiding slang and colloquial expressions